citp/privacy-policy-historical/p/pu/put/put.io.md

-> *The following text is extracted and transformed from the put.io privacy policy that was archived on 2017-05-23.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170523114051id_/https%3A//put.io/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the put.io privacy policy that was archived on 2019-06-08.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190608101350id_/https%3A//put.io/privacy-policy) for the most accurate reproduction.*

-# online storage re-imagined | put.io
+# Put.io - Privacy Policy

+## Privacy Policy

 ## 1\.
 General